XMoSalahX/E-Shop/Back-end/README.md

 ---

+## Scripts

-## How to add table to production database
+### How to add table to production database

-- db-migrate up: to add all table to database
-- db-migrate down: to delete all table from production database
+`db-migrate up`: To add all table to database `db-migrate down`: To delete all table from production database

-## How to add table to development database
+### How to add table to development database

-- npm run test: to build your application then, add all table then,run jasmine for unit test then, drop database
+`npm run test`: To build your application then, add all table then,run jasmine for unit test then, drop database.

-## How to run server
+### How to run server

-- npm run start: to start nodemon package to start live server
+`npm run start`: To start nodemon package to start live server.

+### How to reset development database

+`npm run reset:db`: To reset development database.

+### How to reset testing database

+`npm run dbtestreset`: To reset testing database.